 10b.
-Shops (off-sales of alcohol where it forms either the ancillary or primary use of the premises) Monday to Saturday: 8am to 11pm.
-Sunday: 9am to 10.30pm.
+Shops (off-sales of alcohol where it forms either the ancillary or primary use of the premises)

+Monday to Saturday: 8am to 11pm.

 - D. Core hours are when customers are permitted to be on the premises and therefore the maximum opening hours permitted will be to the same start and terminal hours for each of the days where licensable activity is permitted. - E. For the purposes of this policy, 'premises uses' are defined within the relevant premises use policies within this statement.